Sign in →

 Screening for certain coagulation factor deficiencies and abnormalities (eg, factor VIII, IX, XI, or XII)

 A thrombin time is run on patient's sample before proceeding with the mixing study to rule out heparin contamination in the sample.
+In addition, a D-Dimer, Fibrinogen, and Heparin Xa may be indicated in the workup.

 Performing Laboratory